Five amazing things members do

 4. Protect our livestock and wildlife

-And they’re just two from a cast of millions that call the places we look after home.
-Rare butterflies, barn owls, wild ponies, seals, otters, shy water voles, red squirrels, red warblers, native deer… They’re all thriving thanks to the love and care of our members, volunteers, and rangers.
+With their golden wavy coats they happily graze the brambles and saplings so that other vegetation and wildlife can flourish.
+They're light on their feet and can reach every corner of the woodland.
+We’re delighted with the impact they’re having.
+And they’re just three from a cast of millions that call the places we look after home.
+Rare butterflies, barn owls, wild ponies, seals, otters, shy water voles, red squirrels, red warblers, native deer… All thriving thanks to the love and care of our members, volunteers, and rangers.

 5. Get up close to our ancestors